IHE/ITI.Topologies/topologies.md

 In all three cases, the Endpoint Discovery Algorithm later in this section will identify an endpoint if one exists.
 However, the endpoint discovery algorithm will require further configuration to align the notion of a "suitable" endpoint with directory policy.
 For example, if the directory policy declares that Organization.partOf shall not be used to convey document sharing relationships, then the Endpoint Discovery Algorithm should be configured to not traverse those relationships.

+In the examples that follow, the OrganizationAffiliation Resource is used to convey document sharing connectivity information due to its increased versatility.
+In this paper, the following value set will be used:
+* DocShare-federate - As in mCSD, this code indicates that documents from the .participatingOrganization are available by communicating with the .organization
+* "HIE Connectivity" - This code is used to indicate that clients that have obtained a credential from the parent organization (.organization) can utilize the Endpoint associated with the OrganizationAffiliation to access the .participatingOrganization
+* "Direct" - this code is used to indicate that the .participatingOrganization should be able to reach the .organization directly via .Endpoint.
+This code does not make any claims about the connectivity available for any organizations other than the two directly linked to the OrganizationAffiliation Resource.
+Note that many document sharing networks might choose to distribute the information needed to establish these connections out of band rather than via the directory.

 ### Example Community Directory Layouts